zwang695/alexa-skills-list/skills/B01IE0B8PS/README.md

 Alexa, open Farm Markets;

-Alexa, ask Farm Markets what is the library of Food and Health;
+Alexa, ask Farm Markets what is the library of Food and Health (or Food and Community, Cooking and Eating, Edible Education, Take Action);

-Alexa, ask Farm Markets what is the library for Food and Community;
+Alexa, ask Farm Markets what is the library for Food and Community (or Food and Health, Cooking and Eating, Edible Education, Take Action);

 ***